eclipse-vertx/vert.x/groovy_web_tutorial.md

 The rest of the tutorial will assume you have installed vert.x in directory `VERTX_HOME`.

 ## Step 2.
-Get the Web Server running
+Create a Web Server

-We're going to need a web server to serve the static resources.
-Let's get one running.
-With Vert.x you can write a web server in just a few lines of code, but we're not going to do that.
-Instead Vert.x ships with an out-of-the-box web server module, so we'll just use that.

-We'll create a script which starts the web server module and also contains the configuration.
+Open a console, and create a new, empty directory. `cd` into it.

+The first thing we're going to need is a web server, so let's write one.

 Open a text editor and copy the following into it:

-    def webServerConf = [
+    def server = vertx.createHttpServer()
-      port: 8080,
-      host: 'localhost'
-    ]

-    // Start the web server, with the config we defined above

-    container.deployVerticle('web-server', webServerConf);

-The call to `deployVerticle` tells Vert.x to deploy an instance of the `web-server` module.
-For detailed information on the `web-server` module please see the modules manual.
+    server.requestHandler { req ->
+      if (req.path == '/') {
+        req.response.sendFile('web/index.html')
+      } else if (req.path.indexOf('..') == -1) {
+        req.response.sendFile("web/${req.path}")
+      } else {
+        req.response.setStatusCode(404)
+        req.response.end()
+      }
+    }.listen(8080, 'localhost')

+We're creating an instance of `HttpServer` and we're setting a request handler function on it.
+The request handler gets called every time an HTTP request arrives on the server.

+If the request is for the root, we just serve `index.html`.
+Otherwise we serve a file from the `web` directory corresponding to the path requested.

+If the path url contains the string `..` we just return a 404.
+This is to prevent someone reading files outside of the `web` directory.

-Save it as `App.groovy`.
+Save it as `WebServer.groovy`.

-Now, create a directory called `web` with a file `index.html` in it:
+Now, create a directory called web with a file `index.html` in it:

-    mkdir web
+    tim@Ethel:~/tutorial$ mkdir web
-    echo "<html><body>Hello World</body></html>" > web/index.html
+    tim@Ethel:~/tutorial$ echo "<html><body>Hello World</body></html>" > web/index.html

 And run the web server:

-    vertx run App.groovy
+    tim@Ethel:~/tutorial$ vertx run WebServer.groovy

 Point your browser at `http://localhost:8080`.
 You should see a page returned with 'Hello World'.